 Wisconsin's Harmful Algal Blooms Program collects information about human and animal illness and death resulting from exposure to blue-green algae.
 Tracking illness information will help the Wisconsin Division of Public Health measure the problem of blue-green algae in our lakes and rivers.
 Learn more.

 Swimmer's itch is a skin rash caused by a parasite, which ordinarily infects birds, semi-aquatic mammals, and snails.
 People normally come into contact with the parasite when they swim in infected water, and can develop a rash within one to two hours.
 Swimmer's itch in Wisconsin is most common in late May and early June, but can occur throughout the summer.
-For more information, see the Swimmer's Itch fact sheet P-42094 (PDF, 24 KB).
+For more information, see the Swimmer's Itch fact sheet, P-42094 (PDF).

 Drowning is a leading cause of death in the United States.
 In fact, it ranks fifth among the leading causes of unintentional injury death in the United States and kills more toddlers 1-4 years old than anything but birth defects.
 Across the country, about ten people die every day from unintentional drowning.
 Of these, two are children 14 or younger.
 The good news is that most of these deaths are predictable and preventable.
 Being aware of the risks and taking safety precautions are proven ways to prevent drowning injuries and deaths.
 Learn the facts and take action to protect yourself and the ones you love from drowning.

-For more information, visit the CDC's Healthy Swimming page for information on recreational illnesses, drowning prevention, and other recreational water tips.
+For more information, visit the Centers for Disease Control and Prevention's (CDC) Healthy Swimming page for information on recreational illnesses, drowning prevention, and other recreational water tips.